leiakcy/DH110/Assignment 8/README.md

 ---
 ## Evaluation and revision history
 ### Cognitive walkthrough
 Cognitive walkthroughs are used to examine the usability of a product.
 They are designed to see whether or not a new user can easily carry out tasks within a given system.
-It is a task-specific approach to usability
 ![Screen Shot 2021-05-18 at 9 35 20 AM](https://user-images.githubusercontent.com/73958153/118660722-71728f80-b7bc-11eb-8a86-8aa8afc98ec4.png)

+**Summary**: The user was able to finish the tasks easily by navigating through the website with different buttons.
+One useful feedback that I got from the user was that to add a "back" button at every page, so users can navigate to the last page without going back to the homepage.
+After carefully going through the website with the user, I was also able to identify some design errors, like the font size standardization.

 ### Impression test
 An impression test captures users' first impressions of a website based on a handful of critical components – images, colors, layout, key words and phrase.